dcunha95/VRPSolverInstall/README.md

 script -c "./part2_linux_setup.sh" ./part2_linux_setup.log
 ```

-Note that you will likely be asked to provide your password, as `sudo` is required for CPLEX and several packages.
+Note that you will likely be asked to provide your password, as `sudo` is required for CPLEX and several packages installation.